skylarmacdonald/skylarmacdonald.github.io/_posts/2024-07-20-crowdstricken.md

 toot: https://tilde.zone/@skylar/112819299993818487
 ---

-In case you weren't anywhere near a computer yesterday, [endpoint management software CrowdStrike botched an update](https://www.theregister.com/2024/07/19/crowdstrike_falcon_sensor_bsod_incident/?td=rt-9cp) and killed millions of Windows machines --- some reports suggesting up to a billion --- around the world.
+In case you weren't anywhere near a computer yesterday, [endpoint management software CrowdStrike botched an update](https://www.theregister.com/2024/07/19/crowdstrike_falcon_sensor_bsod_incident/?td=rt-9cp) and killed millions of Windows machines --- ~~some reports suggesting up to a billion~~ [EDIT: now estimated to be 8.5 million] --- around the world.

 Oops.